Vintage Guitar, Inc.

 Phone (701) 255-1197

-Vintage Guitar always delivers the coolest, most interesting info on wonderful vintage guitars and the great companies that built them.
-We’ve been doing sine 1986!
+Vintage Guitar always delivers the most interesting information on all kinds of vintage guitars, the great companies that built them and the artists who have been in the industry for years.
+We’ve been publishing since 1986!

-But, did you know Vintage Guitar gives amazing coverage to new gear, new artists, and new recordings?
+But, did you know Vintage Guitar gives a wide spectrum of coverage on new gear, new artists, and new recordings?
 VG offers as many honest new-gear reviews as you will see anywhere, more exclusive interviews with great and up-and-coming players, and no other guitar mag reviews more new guitar music!

 Doug Yellow Bird